Skip to content

 dash has extensive configuration options.

-• dash will also look for a .gh-dash.yml file if in a git repository to allow for project specific configuration.
+• Create a .gh-dash.yml file in a repo for project specific configuration.

 1. If $GH_DASH_CONFIG is a non-empty string, dash will use this file for its configuration.